 Jace Schinderman is president of JLS Enterprises, a management consultancy specializing in board development, fundraising and strategic planning.
 Before that, she held positions over the course of 22 years in higher education, most recently at Columbia Business School as associate dean.
 Before that, Schinderman served as executive director for six years at Crescent House, Louisiana’s first shelter for battered women and their children.
 She has her BA and MBA degrees from Tulane University.

 Tom Fernandez, Advisory Board

-Tom Fernandez is Director of Business Development for Retrophin, Inc.(RTRX), a New York-based biopharmaceutical company focused on discovering, developing and marketing innovative therapies for rare, catastrophic childhood diseases in which the pharmaceutical industry has, to date, had limited interest or effectiveness.
-Before that, he was a Partner at a family of hedge funds, Galleon Group, where he led Investor Relations and the global marketing effort.
+Tom Fernandez is a founder of Balto Therapeutics, a specialty pharmaceutical company in New York.
+Previously, he co-founded Retrophin, Inc., a public biopharmaceutical company focused on discovering, developing and marketing innovative therapies for rare, catastrophic childhood diseases.
+Before that, he was a partner at a family of hedge funds, Galleon Group, where he led Investor Relations and the marketing effort.
 Prior to Galleon, Tom was Assistant Dean for MBA Career Services and Director of The Chazen Institute of International Business at Columbia Business School.
-He is a Trustee of Synchronicity Earth, a London-based charity that seeks to move us towards a sustainable planet by scaling up and deepening the impact of environmental philanthropy.
+He is a Trustee of Synchronicity Earth, a UK-based nonprofit dedicated to preserving global biodiversity.
 Tom holds a BA in History from Yale University and an MBA from The Wharton School, University of Pennsylvania.